PSOC™ Edge E84 AI Evaluation Kit

 west debug

-Once the gdb console starts after executing the west debug command, you may now set breakpoints and perform other standard GDB debugging on the PSOC E84 CM33 core.
+Once the GDB console starts, you may set breakpoints and perform standard GDB debugging on the PSOC™ Edge E84 CM33 core.

 Secure Boot